qwertie/btree-typescript/readme.md

 ♥ This package was made to help people [learn TypeScript & React](http://typescript-react-primer.loyc.net/).

 Are you a C# developer?
-You might like the similar data structures I made for C#:
+You might like the similar data structures I made for C# ([BDictionary, BList, etc.](core.loyc.net/collections/alists-part2)), and other [dynamically persistent collection types](http://core.loyc.net/collections/).
-BDictionary, BList, etc. See http://core.loyc.net/collections/

 You might think that the package name "sorted btree" is overly redundant, but I _did_ make a data structure similar to B+ Tree that is _not_ sorted.
 I called it the [A-List](http://core.loyc.net/collections/alists-part1) (C#).
 But yeah, the names `btree` and `bplustree` were already taken, so what was I supposed to do, right?